xtofl/bavco/kata_01_faces/backlog.md

 # Faces: the Backlog

+Hint: use this backlog in your commits: when taking up a story, change 'TODO' to 'DOING', when ready, change it to 'DONE'.

 1. TODO: I want to run a program that draws me a face.
 This face can be the same one every single time.
     * It can be a command line program e.g. `face.py`.
     * The face should have an outline.